 Buildings are significant users of the Earth’s freshwater supply.
 The goal of a responsible building operator should be to encourage a smarter use of water, both inside and outside the facility.
 Indoor water use reduction is typically achieved through efficient plumbing fixtures, fittings, appliances and process equipment used to heat and cool the building; outdoor water use reduction efforts should focus on water-wise landscaping and efficient irrigation.
 By using less potable water, a building will also reduce the amount of energy needed to transport, treat, and redistribute that water, not to mention the cost savings associated with reduced potable water consumption.
 Innovative solutions for water efficiency should include not only a reduction in the amount of potable water used, but also a reduction in the use of non-potable water where appropriate (for flushing toilets, watering the landscape, etc).
-See the Water Whole Building System for guidance on reducing water use.
+For guidance on reducing water use, see:

 Aerator for Faucets